SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 #### a) OperatorHub and OLM Option

-Follow the steps from [OperatorHub](https://operatorhub.io/operator/pubsubplus-eventbroker-operator) to setup OLM then to install the PubSub+ Event Broker Operator.
+Follow the steps from [OperatorHub](https://operatorhub.io/operator/pubsubplus-eventbroker-operator) to first setup OLM, then to install the PubSub+ Event Broker Operator.
 Click on the Install button to see the detailed instructions.

 ```bash
 # BEGIN: For internal use only, DELETE when publishing